 3.)
 Your competitors are not your enemies.
 What can you learn from them?

-At least, they may be of help when it comes to keyword research.
+At least, they may be of help when it comes to your keyword research strategy.
 Since you’re sharing the same niche, you may use some of the keywords your competitors use.

 If you’re starting out a keyword research or SEO strategy, here’s what to do.